pgMemento/pgMemento/README.md

 ### 5.1.
 Add pgMemento to a database

-Run the `SETUP.sql` script to create the schema `pgmemento` with tables and functions. `VERSIONING.sql` is necessary to restore past table states and `INDEX_SCHEMA.sql` includes functions to define constraints in the schema where the tables state has been restored. `REVERT.sql` contains a procedure to rollback changes of a certain transaction and some more procedures to move a recreated database state into the production schema that is truncated in advance.
+A brief introduction about the different SQL files:
+* `SETUP.sql` contains DDL scripts for tables and basic setup functions
+* `VERSIONING.sql` is necessary to restore past table states
+* `SCHEMA_MANAGEMENT.sql` includes functions to define constraints in the schema where tables have been restored
+* `REVERT.sql` contains a procedure to rollback changes of a certain transaction and
+* `LOG_UTIL.sql` provides some helpe functions for handling the audited information

+Run the `INSTALL_PGMEMENTO.sql` script with the psql client of PostgreSQL.
+Now a new schema will appear in your database called `pgmemento`.

 ### 5.2.
 Start pgMemento